kryshael/Week-18-Homework/Deliverables/Step 3 Drawing the BaseLine/README.md

 3. Determine a baseline of normal activity and a threshold that would alert if a brute force attack is occurring.

-#### Normal event threshhold was between 8 and 23 logins per hour.
-I will be setting my baseline threshhold at 28 logins per hour.
+#### Normal event threshold was between 8 and 23 logins per hour.
+I will be setting my baseline threshold at 28 logins per hour.
 Anything above 28 will be triggered as an attack.

 4. Design an alert to check the threshold every hour and email the SOC team at SOC@vandalay.com if triggered.